adlnet/xapi-profiles/xapi-profiles-structure.md

     * MUST NOT, if `none` is provided, include any values in `none` as matchable values

 A Profile Validator validating Statements MUST validate the Statement Template Rule requirements for Learning Record Providers are followed.
 See the Communication document for further details on how to do so.
+* Comparison between matchable values and `any`, `all` and `none` values MUST be based on the data comparison requirements defined within the xAPI Version set as the `xAPIVersion` profile property.
+    * when `xAPIVersion` profile property is not specified, the data comparison requirements within the most recent version of xAPI MUST be used.

 When validating a Statement for Statement Template Rules, `contextActivities` normalization MUST have already been performed as described in the Experience API specification.
 That is, singleton objects MUST be replaced by arrays of length one.